-Queso Blanco is a simple cheese to make.
+As with other fresh cheeses like paneer and mascarpone, queso blanco is simple to make.
 It’s also great for cooking or frying due to its more naturally springy texture.
 The apple cider vinegar give the cheese a nice brightness and a healthy kick.
 Our suggestion is to mix your queso with grilled corn kernels and salt, stuff peppers, and roast in the oven.
+Want to learn more about cheesemaking at home?
+Check out our virtual classes.

 Homemade Queso Fresco Recipe